Facts and Opinions

 After we are done reading, we discuss–ideally in more than one way.
 We might talk a little as a whole group but then I will pair them up to answer some follow-up questions together.
 Then we will share out again.
 Or I will break them into small groups and bounce around to hear their discussions.
 Allowing for collaborative discussion is key!

 When we are done on that first day as a whole group, I send them off to read.
 As the week goes on, we will continue with this skill and use tools like graphic organizers or text annotations to practice.

 Connecting to Small Groups

-In small groups, we will apply this skill to instructional level texts.
-We will continue discussions and work with finding facts and opinions in the book.
+In small groups, we will apply this skill to instructional-level texts.
+We will continue discussions and work on finding facts and opinions in the book.
 When students show readiness for a higher level of comprehension, we will work on developing an opinion based on facts from the texts.
 This is a great time to work on informational writing or opinion writing as they support one another.

 You can also download the Comprehension Kits guide including additional suggested mentor texts and a scope and sequence by clicking here

 Are you looking for other comprehension skills?
 For more teaching ideas and text suggestions, check out blog posts like this one by clicking here